 My favorite story approach mimics the you-focused opening.

-Instead of addressing the reader directly, describe a scene in the third person and conjure up a feeling your reader recognizes.
+Instead of addressing the reader directly, describe a scene in the 3rd person and conjure up a feeling your reader recognizes.

 756 million articles.
 Ouch.
 But still … Helen knows she can help, encourage, and inspire her readers.